Christine Chen

-Christine L. Chen is a Taiwanese-American journalist, the author of Amazon.com bestseller Happy-Go-Yoga, a certified yoga instructor, and the founder of Christine Chen Yoga.
-She is an adjunct instructor in communications at New York University's American Language Institute, and a regular blogger/contributor for The Huffington Post, Yoga Journal, HealthDay News, and Sonima.
+Christine L. Chen (born 1968) is an American journalist.
+She is an adjunct instructor in communications at the American Language Institute of New York University, and a regular blogger/contributor for The Huffington Post andYoga Journal.

 Chen has been an anchor and reporter for several U.S. television news networks.
 She is a senior corporate communications executive, formerly running a marketing-communications-public relations agency in Seattle, Washington with clients such as Microsoft, World Vision, and Susan G. Komen.

 Currently, Chen is an entrepreneur at Chen Communications, based in New York City, producing and tech webcasting for BlackBerry.
 She is also the creator of the blog Xbox Bride, an accounting of the social ramifications of wedding a non-video gamer with an avid gamer.

-Background
+Biography

-The younger of two children born to Taiwanese immigrants, she was born and raised in the San Francisco Bay Area.
+The younger of two children born to Taiwanese American immigrants, she was born and raised in the San Francisco Bay Area.
 Her father was the first Asian Senior Vice President of Bank of America.
-She graduated from Miramonte High School in 1986, and went on to earn a Bachelor of Arts degree, double majoring in English and Mass Communications Theory in 1990 from the University of California, Berkeley.
+She graduated from Miramonte High School in 1986, and went on to earn a Bachelor of Arts degree with a double major in English and mass communication in 1990 from the University of California, Berkeley.

 She is married to Richard Velazquez, a nationally recognized leader in the Hispanic community and technology and business executive.